JulianAburrow/BlazorAuthDemo/ReadMe.txt

 https://www.youtube.com/watch?v=LBByZRhyZ8U&

-The 'Areas' folder is completely new so does not have the above commented text.
-This folder and its subfolders contain the register, login and logout UI and code

 Once you have created a user for yourself I strongly suggest creating a role called SuperAdmin in AspNetRoles.
 When you have done this, add the id of the role and the id of your user to the AspNetUserRoles table.
 This will enable you to use the